matthewdennett/matthewdennett.github.io/_posts/2023-03-01-Improving-Infoblox-Ansible.md

 This update adds the ```master_candidtate``` element with the default value being set to false.

-Now you can define or update a Grid member to be a Grid Master Candiadate like show in the example below.
+Now you can define or update a Grid member to be a Grid Master Candidate like show in the example below.

 {% highlight yaml linenos %}
 ---